Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

     :param weight: the main component that determines the generation chance.
 Higher weights make entries generate more often.
     :param name: (Optional) a name for the entry.
 Must be unique within the pool.

-.. java:method:: void addLootTableEntryJson(String tableName, int weightIn, int qualityIn, IData[] conditions, @Optional String name)
+.. java:method:: void addLootTableEntryJson(String tableName, int weightIn, int qualityIn, DataMap[] conditions, @Optional String name)
     :outertype: LootPool

     Adds a new ``loot_table`` type entry to the pool.